• SELLING YOUR GUITAR? We pay top dollar for vintage Fender, Gibson, and Martin instruments.

 • Fretboard Radius: 12" radius for easy bending and chord work

-Pickup Specifications
+Pickup specifications

 The heart of the 1963 Casino's sound lies in its P-90 single-coil pickups: